 We began a program that introduced to our community: Exhibitions, Salons for guest artists, educators, auction houses and collectors.
 Through our programs we nurtured an interest in artists of color.
 Our hope has been to bring attention to fresh information about new, exciting artists of African descent to meet and follow their careers.
 Novice and established artists of color have been introduced and asked to relay their paths to success in the art world and their struggles as well.
 This organization hopes to provide a cultural and educational service to our Suncoast Community as a whole.
 Suncoast Black Arts Collaborative is the only supportive African American arts organization in the Suncoast area.

-Our intent is to join with local museums, art centers and galleries like: Art Center Sarasota, The Ringling Museum, The Sarasota Art Museum, St. Petersburg Museum of Fine Art, Polk Museum of Art, The Hermitage Artist Retreat, the Sarasota Board of Education and others, to pursue joint projects and collaborations to expand the horizons for artists of African descent and collectors.
+Our intent is to join with local museums, art centers and galleries like: The Ringling Museum, The Sarasota Art Museum, St. Petersburg Museum of Fine Art, Polk Museum of Art, The Hermitage Artist Retreat, Florida Studio Theatre, Sarasota Ballet, Circus Arts Conservatory, Sarasota Opera, Sarasota Contemporary Dance, the Sarasota Board of Education and others, to pursue joint projects and collaborations to expand the horizons for artists of African descent and collectors.

 The following are programs and efforts we have already sponsored or co-sponsored:

 Our members have enjoyed visiting the homes of fellow members and viewing their collections of art and engaging in collecting histories and conversations.
 The Collaborative hopes to provide an atmosphere of fellowship and an exchange of ideas and mutual support in the field of visual arts to a wide and diverse audience.
 We have much to look forward to in the near future.